This is the updated version of an article about confirming messages examples originally published in October 2021.

 After a couple of hours of waiting and guessing, you’ll finally get a slight chill running up your back.
 And you will probably be asking yourself, “Did my order go through?” or “Have I just been scammed?”

 No doubt, this is an excellent script for an online purchase horror story.
-But if you are a business owner, you better not make it a reality for your customers.
+But if you are a business owner, you better not make it a reality for your clients.

-The good news is there’s an easy way to deal with it — a confirmation email.
+The good news is there’s an easy way to deal with it — a confirmation email template.

 Statistically, confirmation emails have one of the highest engagement rates, with an average of 60% open rates and 20% click rates

-So, to help you raise your engagement rates and enhance relationships with customers, we collected 25 templates of confirmation emails for various occasions.
+So, to help you raise your engagement rates and enhance relationships with customers, we collected 25 confirmation email examples for various occasions.

-Pick those that suit your business, customize them and launch in a few clicks with Dashly 👇
+Pick those that suit your business, customize them, and launch them in a few clicks with Dashly 👇

 Thanks!
 We’ve send the link to your email, check the inbox.